 Exercise is routinely advocated by healthcare professionals as a treatment to address pain and tissue injury.
 The consensus that strengthening the local tissue will attenuate pain by improving its resilience whilst transitioning through a natural cycle of tissue healing.
-Whilst exercise does have morphological effects on local muscle it is understood that increases in muscle strength at early stages of resistance training are a result of enhanced motor neuron firing and corticospinal excitability (Folland & Williams, 2007).
-So in the early stages are we really increasing muscle strength?
+Whilst exercise does have morphological effects on local muscle it is understood that increases in muscle hypertrophy at early stages of resistance training are a result of enhanced motor neuron firing and corticospinal excitability (Folland & Williams, 2007).
+So in the early stages are we really targeting muscle hypertrophy?
 Another question comes from this.
-Is it really muscle strength we want to focus on for people living with pain?
+Is it really muscle hypertrophy we want to focus on for people living with pain?
 That’s probably for another blog.

 Exercise is often reported to be painful particularly when working on the affected limb, thus reducing the motivation for exercise adherence.
 Exercise induced hypoalgesia (EIH) or endogenous analgesia is a popular area of investigation in the research literature and has been advocated as a means to modulate pain following exercise (Bement & Sluka, 2016).

 EIH is the phenomenon that occurs following exercise found to reduce pain sensitivity (Bement & Sluka, 2016).
-Therefore, healthcare professionals can clinically reason that exercise is a means of addressing muscle strength and reducing pain sensitivity, both in the early stages of exercise, predominantly having an effect on neurophysiology.
+Therefore, healthcare professionals can clinically reason that exercise is a means of addressing muscle hypertrophy and reducing pain sensitivity, both in the early stages of exercise, but I would argue predominantly having an effect on neurophysiology.
 Furthermore, it is understood that a reduction in pain can occur at both the exercising limb and at distant sites suggesting there are local and systemic effects (Lemley, Hunter, & Bement, 2015).

 Lemley, Hunter & Bement., (2015) have recently discussed the mechanism of conditioned pain modulation (CPM) influencing EIH.
 CPM is the term given to the inhibition of pain from a noxious stimulus when a second noxious stimulus is applied (pain inhibits pain).
 Therefore, if EIH has a systemic affect and it is linked with CPM perhaps performing bouts of exercise in a distal area from the injury site may facilitate an attenuation in pain perceived at the injury site.